-You don’t need to be a doctor to know sitting for long periods isn’t great for your health.
-That is why finding the best standing desk just make sense.
+You don’t need to be a doctor to know that sitting for long periods isn’t great for your health; that’s why buying the best standing desk just make sense.

-There are plenty of options around, from manual to motorised desks.
-Alternatively, you can opt for a converter or riser, which sits on top of a standard desk or table to create a raised surface.
-You can even buy the legs on their own and fit a desk surface that matches your interior on top .
+There are plenty of options around, from manual to motorised desk.
+Alternatively, you can opt for a converter or riser, which goes on top of a standard desk or table to create a raised surface.
+You can even buy the legs on their own and fit a desk surface on the top that matches your interior.

 If you’re an office-based employee and back health is important to you, it isn’t just your concern - employers have their part to play too.
-Apple’s Tim Cook even went so far as to call sitting the ‘new cancer’, having kitted out Apple’s California headquarters with standing desks.
+Apple’s Tim Cook even went so far as to call sitting the ‘new cancer’ after having kitted out Apple’s California headquarters with standing desks.

-Standing desks aren’t just for offices.
+Standing desks aren’t just for offices though.
 Flexible working is on the rise, so people are working from home more than ever.
-Many spend that time on the couch or at a counter slouched over a laptop - sound familiar?
+Many spend that time on the couch or at a counter slouched over a laptop.

 Use them to unlatch it, and the top surface rises up by 42cm, through 14 height-adjustable positions.
 It can carry a maximum load of 14kg too, so is sturdy enough to support a large monitor and a laptop.
 It’s just a surface - no keyboard trays in sight, so you’ll definitely want a taller monitor stand for perfect ergonomics.
 But what the Oploft lacks in terms of bells and whistles, it makes up for with its clean look.

 2. Deskmate Standing Desk Converter